 Capri is all about the rich and famous with a pinch of glamour.
-The island’s limestone cliffs and beautiful blue waters has made the top of many travelers bucket list since the beginning of time.
+The island’s limestone cliffs and beautiful blue waters have made the top of many travelers’ bucket lists since the beginning of time.

 Check Prices for J.K.
 Place in Capri, Italy

 While Ischia is less famous than Capri, the island of Ischia is having a resurgence thanks to novelist Elena Ferrante, who depicted the rustic, 17-square-mile island in her book The Story of a New Name.

 While Ischia is new to tourists, Italians have been vacationing here for ages for the island’s thermal hot springs.